RetirementHow To Create Your Retirement Checklist

 Would pension income splitting help lower your taxes?

-Pension income splitting can help lower your taxes it also allows a spouse to give up to 50% of their eligible pension income to their spouse for tax purposes only. – source Retire Happy
+Pension income splitting can help lower your taxes.
+It also allows a spouse to give up to 50% of their eligible pension income to their spouse for tax purposes only. – source Retire Happy

 The costs and maintenance of each should be of particular relevance to the topic of discussion.